Keep calm and leave town

 Should the order come for any one of us, as it has for Fort McMurray, Slave Lake, High Level and other communities, would we be ready to pack the vehicle, gather the family and leave town at a moment’s notice?
 If not, here’s what Bowen recommends we do.

 First, says Bowen, “know what the risks are.”
 Do you live near a river that could flood?
 Are you surrounded by trees that could go up in flames?
 “If you live in a community with one way in and one way out and there are a thousand homes there, everybody will be taking that one way out.
 It’s going to take you a long time to get out.
 Understanding those risks is critical.”

 "Understanding risks is critical.”

 That understanding will help you choose in advance a safe place for your family to meet in case a disaster has cut off communication.
 It may also help you determine where you’ll go to be safe and, if they’re available, alternate routes to get there.

 Get things together as if trouble is a foregone conclusion.
-In Fort McMurray, the order to evacuate likely did not come as a surprise (in fact, some firefighters were surprised it did not come sooner).
+In Fort McMurray, the order to evacuate due to the fires likely did not come as a surprise (in fact, some firefighters were surprised it did not come sooner).
 Still, it would not have offered enough time for all residents to gather what they needed before leaving.

 Eight hours isn’t much if you’re starting your emergency planning from scratch.